 MTGN219.
 ART AND SCIENCE OF GLASSBLOWING.
-2.0 Semester Hrs.
+3.5 Semester Hrs

 Explore the science of glass by learning artistic glassblowing.
 Lectures will cover basic glass network structure, melt processing and viscosity, forming and cold working, as well as optical and mechanical properties.
 Over the course of the semester, laboratory exercises will train students in basic glassblowing and safe use of a hot glass shop.
 Students who pass the course with a B or better will be certified to use the Hill Hall hot glass shop during open shop hours.
+Due to the limited capacity of this course, registration opportunities are determined each semester by a random lottery.
+Details are announced via the Daily Blast a couple of weeks prior to registration begins.